terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ## Purpose

 The purpose of this step is to bootstrap a Google Cloud organization, creating all the required resources & permissions to start using the Cloud Foundation Toolkit (CFT).
-This step also configures a Foundation Pipeline for foundations code in subsequent stages.
-The Foundation Pipeline can use either Cloud Build and Cloud Source Repos or Jenkins and your own Git repos (which might live on-premises).
+This step also configures a [CI/CD Pipeline](/docs/GLOSSARY.md#foundation-cicd-pipeline) for foundations code in subsequent stages.
+The [CI/CD Pipeline](/docs/GLOSSARY.md#foundation-cicd-pipeline) can use either Cloud Build and Cloud Source Repos or Jenkins and your own Git repos (which might live on-premises).

 ## Prerequisites